Geoff Lindsey

-Geoff Lindsey is a British linguist, writer and director who has written episodes for television series including the BBC soap opera EastEnders and The Bill.
+Geoffrey Alan Lindsey is a British linguist, writer and director.
+He has written episodes for television series including the BBC soap opera EastEnders and The Bill, and runs a YouTube channel focusing on linguistics.

+Television

 Lindsey trained in directing at the Bournemouth Film School, where he wrote and directed the short film The Band Parts starring Graham Fellows.
 In 1999 he was selected for the Carlton Screenwriters course.
 This led to his writing the anthology tribute Inspector Morse: Rest In Peace, and to his first television episode commissions.
 As a lead writer on the soap opera Family Affairs, he wrote the UK's first ever interactive soap episodes.